indigo-dc/tts/gitbook/admin.md

 ### OpenId Connect Provider
-To provide a login mechanism for the user at least one OpenId Connect Provider is needed.
+To provide a login mechanism for the user, at least one OpenId Connect Provider is needed.

-The files reside in the `oidc` subdirectory of the TTS configuration and one file per provider is used.
-The filename has to end on `.conf`.
+The files reside in the `oidc` subfolder of the TTS configuration and one file per provider is used.
+The filename has to end with `.conf`.

 The possible settings are: